Mentorship & Outreach

 Undergraduate Research Mentor

 I have mentored six undergraduate students in molecular and chemical techniques.
-I am providing guidance not only in research techniques but also in choosing a career path.
-I will be advising one of my students through a Senior Theses Project during the 2022-2023 school year.
+I provided guidance not only in research techniques but also in choosing a career path.
+Mentees have received three Undergraduate Research Opportunities Program (UROP) awards ($8,250 total), one Summer Undergraduate Research Fellowship (SURF), and two have earned Senior Honors Theses under my mentorship.

-My mentee Sofia He (Class of 2022) was accepted to pursue her Master’s in Biotechnology in at the National University of Singapore!
+• Sofia He (Class of 2022) was accepted to pursue her Master’s in Biotechnology in at the National University of Singapore

 Greater Boston Research Opportunities for Young Women (GROW) High School Student Research Mentor